 Given their reliance on data and technology and the speed with which they act, it's unsurprising that digital plays a big role for top-performing manufacturers.
 In fact, even though offline sales are expected to make up the majority of sales for the near future (as reported in Section 1), top performers are already bucking the trend.
-More than one-third of such executives (37 percent) expect digital to account for 50 percent or more of their organization's sales within two years.
-This compares to 22 percent working at mainstream companies.
+More than a third of such executives (37%) expect digital to account for 50% or more of their organisations sales within two years.
+This compares to 22% working at mainstream companies.

-As far as having the tools to optimize digital experiences today, Figure 12 illustrates that top performers are more likely to currently offer tailored offerings and incentives based on customer behavior.
-This group of executives are also 8 percentage points more likely to offer digital signatures.
+As far as having the tools to optimise digital experiences today, Figure 12 illustrates that top performers are more likely to currently offer tailored offerings and incentives based on customer behaviour.
+This group of executives are also eight percentage points more likely to offer digital signatures.

-Many of the strategies and digital solutions that leading organizations take advantage of are not expensive, disruptive (in the organizational sense) technologies.
+Many of the strategies and digital solutions that leading organisations take advantage of are not expensive, disruptive (in the organisational sense) technologies.
 From a structural point of view, opening lines of communication, seeking to upskill and automate basic tasks in order to free up employee time are initiatives that can be adopted by every manufacturing business today.
-And from a digital adoption perspective, the simple act of offering reviews and ratings, hosting howtos online or using digital forms can drive an uplift in customer experience and business effectiveness larger than any outlay in cost or resource.
+And, from a digital adoption perspective, the simple act of offering reviews and ratings, hosting how-tos online or using digital forms can drive an uplift in customer experience and business effectiveness larger than any outlay in cost or resource.

-Figure 12 Please indicate your organization's capabilities when it comes to optimizing the digital experience (describes us today)
+Figure 12 Please indicate your organisation's capabilities when it comes to optimising the digital experience (describes us today)